florianevangelista/tim-berners-lee/README.md

 ## Debriefing :

-I encountered some difficulties during the arrangement of the images, but I was able to fix the problem thanks to flex-box.
+I encountered some difficulties when arranging aevc float images, but I was able to fix the problem thanks to flex-box.